 This record session lead to Millie being called on to do a Sprite television commercial.

-For the past several years Millie has been doing her daily radio show on KKDA in Dallas, Texas, from various locations around the country.
-More recently she was inspired to record again.
+In recent several years Millie has been doing her daily radio show on KKDA in Dallas, Texas, from various locations around the country.
+Besides broadcasting, the inspiration to record again has came knocking.

 Rather than go through changes with other record labels, she decided to launch her own label and record the types of songs and material that made her the outspoken, sexually liberated Millie Jackson that people loved and flocked to see.